 Jimboomba area is well served by sporting clubs with all major winter and summer sports available to both junior and senior players.

-CADDIES is a community service centre and has recently been merged with Able Australia and provides numerous programs with a strong emphasis on meeting the needs of the disadvantaged and those living in isolation.
+CADDIES is a community service centre and has merged with Able Australia.
+It provides numerous programs with a strong emphasis on meeting the needs of the disadvantaged and those living in isolation.